This is a case study from Robbie Richards.

 I think I’ll do more of that :)

-Once you have the Share app installed from the SumoMe store, navigate over to the “Layout” tab and select the areas you want to show the share icons –
+Once you have the Share app installed, navigate over to the Layout tab and select the areas you want to show the share icons:

-Next, select the different social accounts you want to feature on your Share bar –
+In the Settings tab you can select the different social accounts you want to feature on your Share bar:

-To keep it clean, I only include maximum six channels.
+To keep it clean, I only include a maximum of six channels.
 Those I’m actively engaged on.

-I also enabled Smart Mode so the most popular social networks (based on share count) are always placed at the top –
+In the Settings tab, I also enabled Smart Mode so the most popular social networks (based on share count) are always placed at the top:

 High visible share count = more social proof = more people will share it.